 “Sheikh Faiz-ul-Aqtab Siddiqi, whose Muslim Arbitration Tribunal runs the courts, said he had taken advantage of a clause in the Arbitration Act 1996.

 Under the act, the sharia courts are classified as arbitration tribunals.
 The rulings of arbitration tribunals are binding in law, provided that both parties in the dispute agree to give it the power to rule on their case.”

-By 2009, there were 85 such 'courts' operating in Britain.
-They've ruled on civil matters from Muslim divorce and inheritance, to nuisance neighbors, to approval of polygamous marriage and enforcement of a woman's duty to have sex with her husband on his demand.
+By 2009, there were online casino 85 such “courts” operating in Britain.
+They”ve ruled on civil matters from Muslim divorce and inheritance, to nuisance neighbors, to approval of polygamous marriage and enforcement of a woman”s duty to have sex with her husband on his demand.
 These Sharia courts have also dealt with the criminal matter of domestic violence, while working in tandem with the police investigations.

 Here in the U.S. of A., as a preemptive measure, 11 states – Arizona, Arkansas, Florida, Georgia, Mississippi, Missouri, South Carolina, Tennessee, Texas, and Wyoming – have introduced legislation to ban Sharia law as a basis for legal decisions.

 Oklahoma became the first state to ban Sharia from being considered in state courts when voters passed a similar ban last fall.
 That law is currently on hold by a federal court order.